-Although the bank's reliance on interbank funding remains high, Moody's notes that it is offset by the size of its securities portfolio, with liquid assets amounting to 30% of total assets as of year-end 2010.
+Although the bank's reliance on interbank funding remains high (having reduced from 34% of total funding at year-end 2009 to 28% at Q1 2011), Moody's notes that it is offset by the size of its securities portfolio, with liquid assets amounting to 30% of total assets as of year-end 2010.
 The bank's deposit base represents about 50% of funding.
-We positively note that the bank did not use government guaranteed funding.
+We positively note that the bank did not use government guaranteed funding, but expect increased pressure on the bank's funding profile following the implementation of Bank Package III.

-Moody's notes that Sydbank, in common with other regional and local banks, funds its retail and commercial mortgage loans through

-Totalkredit/Nykredit and DLR.
+Moody's notes that Sydbank, in common with other regional and local banks, funds its retail and commercial mortgage loans through Totalkredit/Nykredit and DLR.